human-language/www/src/pages/docs/philosophy.md

 ## In Conclusion

-Human is an experiment in minimalism.
  Can we configure complex AI behavior with just 14 keywords?
 Can we make safety rules as simple as a shopping list?
 Can we build something that lasts?

-We think so.
+I think so.

 The best tools are invisible.
 You don't think about `grep` or `make` or `.gitignore`—you just use them.
 They fade into the background, becoming part of how you think.

-That's what we want Human to be: invisible infrastructure for the AI age.
+That's what I want Human to be: invisible infrastructure for the AI age.

 Simple.
 Composable.
 Obvious in retrospect.